 Natural cosmetics, clean beauty, vegan - how much nature is really behind it?

-Again and again we encounter that there is a great deal of confusion among customers about what is real natural cosmetics and what is not.
+We often encounter that there is a lot of confusion among customers about what is real natural cosmetics and what is not.
 And what does that even mean – natural cosmetics?
 There are hundreds of natural cosmetic advertising claims.
 Some of them actually say something, others are pure greenwash strategy.
-Many customers want to give up before they have even bought the first product.
-Because in order to keep the perspective, you have to deal with the topic very intensively.
+Many customers want to give up before they even buy their first product.
+In order to keep track of things, you have to deal with the topic very intensively.

-In order to find a product that fits you, your values and needs, you should definitely deal with it, even if it means a bit of effort.
+In order to find a product that suits you, your values and needs, you should definitely look into it, even if it means a bit of effort.
 In addition, “natural cosmetics” is not a protected term in Germany.
-That means you can write anything on the product on the subject to convince you that it's the real deal.
-Unfortunately, this is often more about appearances than reality.
+This means that you can write anything on the subject on the product in order to convince you that it is the real thing.
+But unfortunately it's often more about appearance than reality.

-That's a start.
-It is therefore important that the product contains as few synthetic chemical components as possible.
+That's already a start.
+The aim is to ensure that the product contains as few synthetic chemical components as possible.
 However, have you ever asked yourself why synthetic substances are used at all?
-That's easy to answer: it's a cost issue because it helps minimize costs.
+The answer to that is very simple: it is a profit issue because it can minimize costs.

-There are also a lot of choices between a greenwash product and real natural cosmetics.
+There are also a lot of options between a greenwash product and real natural cosmetics.

-Basically, we can differentiate between near-natural cosmetics, natural cosmetics and organic cosmetics.
-While natural cosmetics have an almost indefinable scope, natural cosmetics does not have to mean that only plants or biological ingredients are included.
-Organic cosmetics, on the other hand, are usually subject to guidelines that clearly define what can and cannot be in it, but they don't have to be 100% organic either.
+Basically, we can differentiate between natural cosmetics, natural cosmetics and organic cosmetics.
+While natural cosmetics have an almost indefinable scope, natural cosmetics does not have to mean that they only contain plants or organic ingredients.
+Organic cosmetics, on the other hand, are usually subject to guidelines that clearly define what can and cannot be included, but do not have to be 100% organic.

-It is a personal need for me to stand by your side here.
-Because you can only make good decisions for yourself if you know what you need to orientate yourself on.
+It is a personal need for me to support you here.
+Because you can only make good decisions for yourself if you know what you have to focus on.

 When it comes to natural cosmetics, greenwash means products that appear green or organic, but are not or only partially so.
-So what's on it doesn't match what's inside.
-With advertising statements or promises about the content, they try to suggest that they are comparably plant-based or sustainable even without standards, seals or certification.
+So what it says doesn't match what's inside.
+With advertising claims or promises about the content, they try to suggest that they are comparably plant-based or sustainable even without standards, seals or certification.

-For example, some companies use mostly chemical ingredients in their products but advertise saving nature if you buy this or that, or they actually use plant-based ingredients but they have been chemically treated, sprayed, or processed at minimum wages.
+For example, some companies use mostly chemical ingredients in their products but advertise that they are saving nature when you buy this or that, or they actually use herbal ingredients but these have been chemically treated, injected or processed for minimum wages.

-When we ask customers whether they already use natural cosmetics, we often get answers like: "I always make sure to only buy products with the " Vegan " seal."
-Or: "I only use cosmetics that have not been tested on animals."
-That is of course a great start and in any case these are values that should not be missing from your checklist for the perfect product.
+When we ask customers whether they already use natural cosmetics, we often get answers like: “I always make sure to only buy products with a “ vegan ” seal.”
+Or: “I only use cosmetics that have not been tested on animals.”
+That is, of course Great start and definitely these are values that shouldn't be missing from your checklist for the perfect product.
 But do they say anything about natural cosmetics?
 Let's take a look at an example:

-The vegan flower on a cosmetic product says that animal products and ingredients are not used in the recipe and packaging.
+The vegan flower on a cosmetic product indicates that animal products and ingredients are not used in the recipe and packaging.
 This could be honey or lice blood, for example.
-With this seal, Greenwash products have a great hook, because everyone just sees "Oh, great - vegan !" and forgets that this has nothing to do with plant-based cosmetics.
-A shampoo, for example, can be completely synthetic and highly chemical, so logically there is nothing organic on it or in it.
+With this seal, greenwash products have a great appeal, because everyone just sees “Oh, great – vegan !” and forgets that this has nothing to do with plant-based cosmetics.
+A shampoo, for example, can be completely synthetic and highly chemical in structure; logically there is nothing organic about it or in it.
 Zack, vegan seal suitable!
-In addition, " vegan " does not necessarily mean healthy: car tires and silicone are also vegan, but have little to do with health.
-So if you're looking for organic, low-emission, or free products, " Vegan " is a great addition - but it's not a guarantee of the content.
+In addition, “ vegan ” does not necessarily mean healthy: car tires and silicones are also vegan, but they have little to do with health.
+So if you are looking for organic, low-pollutant or free products, “ Vegan ” is a great addition – but it is no guarantee for the content.

-Even printed statements such as "ecological" or "sustainable" say nothing about the content.
-“Ecological” can mean just a few percentages, and it is also sustainable to plant a tree in the rainforest for every product you buy.
+Even printed statements such as “ecological” or “sustainable” say nothing about the content.
+“Ecological” can mean a few parts and it is also sustainable to plant a tree in the rainforest for every product purchased.
 It's all a matter of interpretation.

-For example, there is a company that has perfected the concept of greenwashing: the whole website is full of ecological and sustainable projects.
-They call themselves experts for plants and advertise with "plant cosmetics".
-Only if you look very closely can you see that it is not natural cosmetics.
+For example, there is a company that has perfected the concept of greenwashing: the entire website is bursting with ecological and sustainable projects.
+They call themselves experts in plants and advertise “plant cosmetics”.
+Only if you look very closely can you see that these are not natural cosmetics.
 For example, they write that all packaging is made from recycled materials.
-But if you continue reading, a big "Except..." comes up.
+But if you read further you get a big “Except…”.
 Some ingredients have certification for sustainable cultivation.
-It's less than 10 plants from hundreds of ingredients that are organically and sustainably grown.
-The rest is planted in uncontrolled soils, sprayed and processed with non-natural cosmetic methods.
-Nevertheless, the company is allowed to print the label.
-It suggests that it is an ecological product - that less than 3% of the content is affected cannot be deduced at first glance.
-The INCI list speaks for itself: Dimethicone (that is silicone) in second place leaves no doubt that it is not a question of natural cosmetics.
+There are less than 10 plants made from hundreds of ingredients that are grown organically and sustainably.
+The rest is planted in uncontrolled soil, sprayed and processed using non-natural cosmetic methods.
+The company is still allowed to print the label.
+It suggests that it is an ecological product - at first glance it cannot be deduced that less than 3% of the contents are affected.
+The Inci list speaks for itself: Dimethicone (that is silicone) in second place leaves no doubt that it is not natural cosmetics.

-The trend from the USA, which is currently very popular, is already a household name here and was certainly created with the best of intentions: cosmetics should be clearly labeled so that the customer can find their way around quickly and easily.
-The term "clean", which means clean, is misleading here.
-No manufacturer is allowed to produce cosmetics contaminated with germs, which is why Clean Beauty products do not stand out in this respect.
-However, clean beauty does not mean “ contain only organic ingredients ”, but simply “free from…”.
-This "free from" includes important criteria for a product, such as
+The currently very popular trend from the USA is already a well-established term here and was certainly created with the best of intentions: cosmetics should be clearly labeled so that the customer can orient themselves quickly and easily.
+The term “clean”, which translated means clean, is misleading here.
+No manufacturer is allowed to produce germ-contaminated cosmetics, which is why clean beauty products do not stand out in this regard.
+Clean Beauty does not mean “ containing only organic ingredients ”, but simply “free from…”.
+This “free from” includes important criteria for a product, such as:

 • free from synthetic fragrances